 Pin Number Description Direction Comments

 1 (marked in red) +12 V Output Only for the use with the PLB-21, prevent any overload or short! (max.
 100 mA)

-2 TXD I/O RS-232 standard serial interface
+2 TXD I/O RS232-Standard serial interface

-3 RXD I/O RS-232 standard serial interface
+3 RXD I/O RS232-Standard serial interface

 4 (right) GND Output

-How to get started (quick start without PLB-21)
+How to get started (quick-start without PLB-21)

 Step What to do Note 1 Unpack your device.
 2 Connect a load to the output.
 Screw connectors are on the right side.
 Pay attention to the polarity when connecting a diode.
 For tests the load might be a resistor or a dummy diode.
 3 Apply the supply voltage.
-Connect the VCC input on the upper left to your power source (fix your wires with the screws at the connector).
-Apply supply voltage of +24 V at "VCC" with respect to GND.
-Make sure there is no voltage surge that could destroy the unit when switching the power supply on!
-4 Wait until "pulser-ok" is high ("pulser" is used here as a synonym for driver).
-Pin 5 with respect to pin 6 must change from 0 V to 3.3 V. 5 Apply the current setpoint.
-6 Set enable pin "high".
+Connect the VCC input on the upper left to your power source.
+(Fix your wires with the screws at the connector.)
+Apply any voltage between +12 V and +48 V at "VCC" with respect to GND.
+This voltage must be at least 5 V higher than the expected compliance voltage of the laser diode - Make sure there is no voltage surge that could destroy the unit when switching the power supply on!
+4 Wait until "pulser-ok" is high ("pulser" is used here as a synonym for driver) Pin 5 with respect to Pin 6 must change from 0 V to 3.3 V 5 Apply the current setpoint (scale: 250 mV / A) For example: apply 2.5 V to Pin 3 of the BOB connector with respect to GND (Pin 6) if you want to set current to 10 A 6 Set enable pin "high".
 Apply 3.3 V to pin 4 of the BOB connector.
 The current will ramp up now.
 7 Check If the driver is not properly cooled, it will shut down.